New targets for relic antineutrino capture: Search for new target for relic antineutrino capture and results

+The calculated results for the new prospective nuclei decaying to excited states are shown in Table~\ref{candidate-ex} with experimental data~\cite{Wan21,ensdf}.
+We emphasize that the event rate related to the ratio ${\lambda_{\bar{\nu}}}/{\lambda_{\rm EC}}$ is very sensitive to the $Q_{\rm EC}$-value and highly precise measurements of $Q_{\rm EC}$ are required for the new targets we propose.
+Figure~\ref{candidates-new} displays required amounts of the target sources (upper) and the corresponding activities (lower) to get 10 events per year for our new prospective targets $^{159}$Dy, $^{195}$Au$_{1}$, and $^{243}$Cm and the previously suggested candidates $^{163}$Ho and $^{157}$Tb.
+Square and round dots in the figure denote for decays to the ground and excited states of daughter nuclei, respectively.

+Recent measurement of $Q_{\rm EC}$ on $^{159}$Dy using a double Penning trap mass spectrometer gives 364.73(19) keV with high precision~\cite{Ge21}.
+This new result does not allow the resonant absorption of an antineutrino and, in the case of $Q_{\rm EC}^{\rm opt}$=365.43 keV, the ratio becomes 3.95$\times 10^{-23}$ which corresponds to 2.01$\times 10^{4}$ kg of $^{159}$Dy and activity 1.14$\times 10^{5}$ MCi for 10 events per year.
+The calculated results using this new measurement on $^{159}$Dy are also shown in Table~\ref{candidate-ex} and Fig.~\ref{candidates-new} with a '$\dagger$' symbol and compared with the ones using the AME2020 data~\cite{Wan21}.
+In case we consider this new experimental result 364.73(19) keV, we may need to delist the $^{159}$Dy from the candidate targets.

-The de-excitation energy spectra of the EC decays are shown in Fig.~\ref{spect-all-m02} as a function of '$E_{C}-E^*$' for the candidates, considering a neutrino mass $m_{\nu}$=0.2 eV.
-Also the tail parts of the de-excitation energy spectra for the candidates are shown in the Fig.~\ref{spect-all-tail} and compared with $m_{\nu}$=0 eV for the most prospective targets $^{159}$Dy and $^{195}$Au$_{2}$.
-These end point spectra are very sensitive to the electron neutrino masses and the neutrino mass can be more easily determined for the isotopes which give higher count rates.
+The de-excitation energy spectra of the EC decays are shown in Fig.~\ref{spect-all-m02} as a function of '$E_{C}-E^*$' for the candidates, considering the neutrino mass $m_{\nu}$=0.2 eV.
+Also the tail parts of the de-excitation energy spectra for the candidates are shown in Fig.~\ref{spect-all-tail} and compared with the ones of $m_{\nu}$=0 eV cases for the targets $^{159}$Dy and $^{195}$Au$_{2}$ which have larger values in the tail part.
+The end point spectrum is very sensitive to the electron neutrino mass, and the neutrino mass can be more easily determined using the nuclei which give higher count rates in the tail part.
+The signature of the relic antineutrino capture is located on the right-hand side of the spectral endpoint of the EC decay, and the antineutrino capture signal can be well separated, depending on the amount of target and the energy resolution but also on the fact that the major resonances have a distance which is many times larger than the energy resolution.
+The distance between the peak of the antineutrino capture signature and the EC decay background becomes larger for a larger neutrino mass, and accordingly the required energy resolution becomes less stringent.

+$^{159}$Dy and $^{175}$Hf can be produced by thermal neutron capture by enriched $^{158}$Dy and $^{174}$Hf, which have large cross sections of 43(6) and 549(7) barns, respectively~\cite{Mug18}.
+Irradiating thermal neutron flux higher than ${\rm 10^{13} neutrons/cm^{2}/sec}$ on highly enriched $^{174}$Hf target, we can obtain kilograms of $^{175}$Hf per year.
+However, at this moment, considering the state of the art of the detector in terms of energy resolution and multiplexing readout, it is not trivial to predict how radioactive material should be enclosed in detector which can host just enough atoms to get a few Bq.
+And the practical detection of the relic antineutrino seems to be very challenging even with our new targets $^{159}$Dy, $^{195}$Au, and $^{243}$Cm which require orders of magnitude less amounts of targets than the previously suggested nuclei $^{163}$Ho and $^{157}$Tb.